Ford Kuga: Worldwide markets

+Safety

 Second generation (C520; 2012)

 The second-generation Kuga was primarily developed by Ford of Europe, developed under the "One Ford" policy, which stipulates that Ford designs only one model in each segment to be sold globally.
 The rebadged name Ford Escape is used in North America, replacing the model of the same name there.

 The Kuga follows on from the Vertrek concept, developed over nine months at Ford's Cologne design studio.
 For the production model, designers and engineers in Cologne were responsible for the body design and C1 platform, the upper body and interior come from Detroit, and powertrains are manufactured by Ford Dagenham.

 The patents from January 2011 list the designers as Patrick Verhee, Stefan Lamm, Kemal Curic, and Andrea Di Buduo from Ford in Germany.
 Final assembly for European models is conducted at the Ford Valencia Plant in Spain.
 Ford claims the Kuga and Escape have 80% parts commonality.

-The Kuga is marketed as the Ford Escape in North America, Australia, Middle East, and several countries in the Americas.